 - Tense muscles

-- Cognitive Behavioural Therapy (CBT): The therapist will encourage you to express your thoughts and feelings in a positive way.
+- Cognitive Behavioural Therapy (CBT): The psychologist will encourage you to express your thoughts and feelings in a positive way.
 He/she can guide you to manage the difficult emotions caused by your trauma.

-- Eye Movement Desensitization and Reprocessing (EMDR): Our therapists change your horrible memory into a vision of your power.
-Talking about the event with your therapist by using an external stimulus directs your attention outward such as hand tapping, eye movements, or audio stimulation.
-Through this process, your therapist will discover what to focus on.
-You are told what part of your story to hold in your mind as you perform the outward movement they recommend.
-You begin to uncover your strength to help you overcome the traumatic memories.
+- Eye Movement Desensitization and Reprocessing (EMDR): Our psychologists change your horrible memory/memories into a vision of your power.
+Talking about the event with your psychologist while using an external stimulus such as hand tapping, eye movements, or audio stimulation provides bilateral stimulation of the brain.
+Through this process, your psychologist will determine what to focus on.
+You begin to uncover your strength to help you integrate and overcome the traumatic memories.

 Post-Traumatic Stress Disorder (PTSD) can be part of your trauma.
-EMDR can help give you the strength to deal with this type of trauma as well.
+EMDR can help give you the strength to deal with this as well.

 Here are some signs you may have PTSD:

 - Heightened emotions such as feeling despair and hopelessness, unexplained crying, or depression